Session Synopses

 Musicians in Series: Ballet

-Dr. Suzanne Knosp is the Co-Host for the IGMD 35th Anniversary Conference and will moderate the session Musicians in Series: Ballet the session
+Dr. Suzanne Knosp is the Co-Host for the IGMD 35th Anniversary Conference and will moderate the session Musicians in Series: Ballet

 Musicians in Series: Contemporary/Modern